Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Introduction

 \subsubsection{Expectation from positivity theory}

-In \cite{hushangxiao2023hardlefArxiv}, by introducing a partial positivity notion for algebraic maps via the defect of semismallness, we proved the following result (this is a special case of \cite{hushangxiao2023hardlefArxiv} when $p=q=1$).
+In \cite{hushangxiao2023hardlefArxiv}, by introducing a partial positivity notion -- ``$m$-lefness'' -- for algebraic maps via the defect of semismallness, we proved the following result (a special case of \cite{hushangxiao2023hardlefArxiv} when $p=q=1$).
 Let $X$ be a smooth projective variety of dimension $n$, and let $\mathfrak{L}=(L_1, ...,L_{n-2})$ be a collection of free line bundles on $X$.
-Assume that $L_I$ is $|I|+2$ lef for any $I\subset [n-2]$, then $\mathfrak{L}$ is a HL class on $H^{2}(X)$.
-Recall that a free line bundle $L$ is $m$ lef on $X$ if and only if for any irreducible subvariety $T$ on $X$,
+Assume that $L_I$ is $|I|+2$ lef for any $I\subset [n-2]$, then $\mathfrak{L}$ is an HL class on $H^{1,1}(X,\mathbb{R})$.